 Film/Video & Photo Shoot Permit Application

-These permits are coordinated by our Parking Services Division.
-While we’d like to accommodate permit requests whenever possible, during unrestricted periods, caution is exercised to keep disruption to a minimum.
-Productions on private properties and residential blocks are limited to 3 per street address or per block, per calendar year, and cannot occur within 60 days of each other.
-The City reserves the right to deny an application that doesn't meet the guidelines or that may be deemed disruptive or concerning.
+Film, video and photo shoot permits are coordinated by our Parking Services Division.
+While we’d like to accommodate permit requests whenever possible during unrestricted periods, caution is exercised to keep disruption to a minimum.
+Productions on private properties and residential blocks are limited to three (3) per street address/block, per calendar year, and cannot occur within sixty (60) days of each other.
+The City reserves the right to deny any application that does not meet the guidelines.

 First Step